 There are several different websites offering this information for free, including Zoopla and Rightmove.
 They can give you an approximate figure for the value of your home.

 The information is taken from the Land Registry and the Registers of Scotland.
-It usually takes around three months for a house that’s been sold to appear on these lists.
+It usually takes around 3 months for a house that’s been sold to appear on these lists.

 Look at price trends by your area and nationally